RedDeadDepresso/BAAuto/README.md

 7. Check the [Alauto's Wiki](https://github.com/Egoistically/ALAuto/wiki/Config.ini-and-Modules-explanation), some information are still relevant.

 ## Relevant information
-* It started as a learning experience and a challenge for myself.
-However, I have been very busy lately so I am unsure to continue it.
-Feel free to do whatever you want with it, I do not mind.
-* I am sorry if it does not follow best practices sometimes since this is my first project I tried to minimise modification to the original script.
 * If you'd like to create new assets you can check [this guide](https://github.com/Egoistically/ALAuto/wiki/Creating-new-assets-for-bot).
 * The GUI was inspired by [MaaAssistantArknights](https://github.com/MaaAssistantArknights/MaaAssistantArknights) and [Alas](https://github.com/LmeSzinc/AzurLaneAutoScript).
 It is just an interface to modify config.json and display script.py output.
+* I am sorry if it does not follow best practices sometimes since this is my first project I tried to minimise modification to the original script.
+* Feel free to do whatever you want with BAAuto, I do not mind.

 ## Changes Made
 * Changed resolution from 1920x1080 to 1280x720.